-Appropriate supervision for staff who start work prior to the result of a criminal records disclosure being known should reflect what is known about the person concerned, their experience, the nature of their duties and the level of responsibility they will carry.
+Appropriate supervision for staff who start work prior to the criminal records certificate being received should reflect what is known about the person concerned, their experience, the nature of their duties and the level of responsibility they will carry.
 For those with limited experience and where references have provided limited information the level of supervision required may be high.
 For those with more experience and where the references are detailed and provide strong evidence of good conduct in previous relevant work a lower level of supervision should be applied.
-It should be made clear to all staff without completed criminal records disclosures that they are subject to this additional supervision.
+It should be made clear to all staff without completed criminal records checks that they are subject to this additional supervision.
 The nature of the supervision should be specified and the roles of staff in undertaking the supervision spelt out.
-The arrangements should be reviewed regularly, at least every two weeks until the criminal records disclosure is received.
+The arrangements should be reviewed regularly, at least every two weeks until the criminal records certificate is received and judged to be satisfactory.